-Chemotherapy for AML can be divided into three phases: Induction, post-remission, and consolidation.
+Chemotherapy for AML can be divided into 3 phases: induction, post-remission consolidation, and maintenance.

-Some older adults may not be able to have induction therapy with the standard drugs, and the drugs decitabine (Dacogen), azacitidine (Vidaza), and clofarabine (Clolar) may be used instead.
+Some older adults may not be able to have induction therapy with the standard drugs.
+The drugs of azacitidine (Vidaza), low-dose cytarabine, decitabine (Dacogen), glasdegib (Daurismo), and venetoclax (Venclexta, Venclyxto) may be used instead.
 A clinical trial is also an option.

-Post-remission therapy.
-After induction therapy, a variety of different drugs are used to destroy undetectable AML cells that remain.
+Post-remission Consolidation.
+After induction therapy, a variety of different drugs are used to destroy AML cells that remain in small amounts that cannot be detected by medical tests.
 AML will almost certainly recur if no further treatment is given after a CR.
 For some patients, bone marrow/stem cell transplantation (see below) is recommended as part of post-remission therapy.

-Consolidation chemotherapy.
-Younger adults in remission are commonly given two to four rounds of high-dose cytarabine or other intensive chemotherapy at monthly intervals, while several different regimens are used for older patients.
+Younger adults in remission are commonly given 2 to 4 rounds of high- or intermediate-dose cytarabine or other intensive chemotherapy at monthly intervals.
+Several different regimens are used for older patients.
 Although chemotherapy is usually given in the hospital, most of the recovery time can be spent at home.
-A stem cell transplantation is often recommended as consolidation therapy for younger patients in whom cytogenetic or molecular studies predict a poorer outcome using chemotherapy alone.

-Stem cell transplantation/bone marrow transplantation.
-A stem cell transplant is a medical procedure in which bone marrow that contains leukemia is destroyed and then replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
+Bone marrow transplantation/stem cell transplantation.
+A bone marrow transplant is a medical procedure in which bone marrow that contains leukemia is destroyed and then replaced by highly specialized cells.
+These cells, called hematopoietic stem cells, develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+This procedure is also called a stem cell transplant or hematopoietic stem cell transplant.

-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and patient’s age and general health.
+Before recommending transplantation, doctors will talk with the patient about the risks of this treatment.
+They will also consider several other factors, such as the type of leukemia, results of any previous treatment, and patient’s age and general health.

-There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+There are 2 types of hematopoietic stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 ALLO transplants are generally used for AML.

 Side effects of chemotherapy